Know your worth: Kayden’s story

 When my then-partner assaulted me, many people found ways to justify their actions because of my identity as a black trans man, which only added to the trauma I experienced.

 Marginalized communities, such as ours, are frequently confronted with intimate partner violence, and often we stay silent because we feel that our stories will not matter.
-But organizations like The Trevor Project, RAINN, and love is respect create spaces for trans people and others on the LGBTQ spectrum to receive support and education about healthy relationships.
+But organizations like The Trevor Project, RAINN, love is respect, Invisible T Men and The Brown Boi Project create spaces for trans people and others on the LGBTQ spectrum to receive support and education about healthy relationships.

 Knowing your worth also includes pouring into yourself.
 Learning how to practice self-care, understanding the warning signs of abuse, and even quizzing yourself to find out if your relationship is healthy helps you realize who you are and your worth.